aukeller/Slack-Posting-Messages-with-Python/README.md

 Congratulations, you've sent you're first message in Slack using Python!
-If you want learn more about the `chat.postMessage` method, check out the documentation [here](https://api.slack.com/methods/chat.postMessage).
+If you want to learn more about the `chat.postMessage` method, check out the documentation [here](https://api.slack.com/methods/chat.postMessage).
 You can also find information about the chat method family and other method families at https://api.slack.com/web.